1 Cecil Gant - Nashville Jumps

 And there's another notable recording debut on this collection - the first ever sides cut by B.B.
 King.
 At the time of these recordings, made in mid-1949, King was a performer and deejay on the Memphis based "Mother Station of the Negroes" WDIA where he hustled Pep-Ti-Kon, a patent medicine with an alcohol content of 12% and rival to the better known Hadacol.
 By the time King recorded for Bullet, Jim Bulleit had left the company.
 One year after the release of "Miss Martha King", B.B. made his first recordings for the Bihari owned RPM label and his big breakthrough followed at the end of 1951 with the release of "3 O'clock Blues" on RPM 339.

 "Nashville Jumps" is one of those LPs which lay unplayed on my record shelves for many years.
 The sound quality is rough (being mastered from rare 78s) and the performances are rather less sophisticated than the output of bigger labels such as King or Atlantic but as I've worked on this disc to produce a blog post, I've come to really like it.
-Here's a flavour of what's on offer in the download:

 The back cover has very informative notes by Colin Escott, Martin Hawkins and Hank Davis.
 The history of the Nashville independent recording scene can be read in Martin Hawkins' book "A Shot In The Dark: Making Records In Nashville, 1945 - 1955."
 (Vanderbilt University Press, 2006)